 Mid-September to mid-November is also a great time to go as the temperature gets cooler and the summer crowds start to disappear making hotels cheaper.

 For my Savannah bachelorette party, I went in the third week of March since my Connecticut wedding was in May.
 The weather was great!
 It was around 70 degrees with plenty of sunshine except for one morning when it was a bit rainy and cool.

 Where to Stay in Savannah

 Where to stay in Savannah for a bachelorette party all depends on how many people you have in your party.
 You can either get an Airbnb that houses everyone, or grab a couple of hotel rooms.

 Why I Recommend an Airbnb Over Hotels For a Bachelorette Party

-For any size party, I always recommend an Airbnb first and foremost because having everyone under one roof, instead of split up across different hotel rooms, means extra quality time together!
+For a bachelorette party in Savannah, I always recommend an Airbnb first and foremost because having everyone under one roof, instead of split up across different hotel rooms, means extra quality time together!

 You can use the living room as a communal space to share stories, play games in, drink, and wait together on whoever’s slow to get ready– you know you’ll have at least one straggler in your group.
 You also won’t have to designate someone’s room as the party room.
 Everyone’s room will stay clear of spilled drinks and the stink of alcohol!

 When choosing an Airbnb, try to find one as close to historic district as possible because this is the area where you’re allowed to drink outside publicly!
 Also, a lot of restaurants and bars are in this area so you can save the cost of getting cabs and the pain of trekking too far in heels.